discordjs/discord.js/packages/voice/README.md

 ## About

-An implementation of the Discord Voice API for Node.js, written in TypeScript.
+`@discordjs/voice` is a TypeScript implementation of the Discord Voice API for Node.js.

 **Features:**